kinotto/angular-skitter/README.md

 Angular skitter is a responsive and customizable image gallery.
 The library is extremely flexible, built on top <a href="https://skitter-slider.net/">skitter.js</a> . angular skitter is no more than a wrapper , expose all the functionality of skitter.js inside an angular component.

 A simple directive along with a configuration object and you're ready to go

 ## Installation

 `bower install angular-skitter --save`

+`npm install angular-skitter --save`

 import the script in your html: